 In the Lifetime of the Buddha

 The wicked ascetic of the past was an earlier birth of a man who became an ascetic in his old age and built himself a leaf hut in a mango orchard.
 He also collected the ripe fruit to eat and to share with his relatives.
 One time while he was out on an alms round some thieves came and stole all his mangoes.
-After this, four daughters of a wealthy merchant (the four women of the past were earlier births of these four) who had been bathing in the nearby river came into the orchard, and when the ascetic returned home he saw them and accused the women of eating all his mangoes.
+After this, four daughters of a wealthy merchant (the four women of the past were earlier births of these four) who had been bathing in the nearby river came into the orchard.
+When the ascetic returned home he saw the women and accused them of eating all his mangoes.
 When they denied it, the ascetic told them to take an oath that they were innocent, and each did, so he let them go.

 When the Buddha heard some disciples discussing how the old ascetic had shamed the women by falsely accusing them of theft and making them take an oath, he told them this story so they knew that the ascetic had done the same thing in the past.